Yellow fever is a viral disease transmitted to humans by infected mosquitoes in parts of Central and South America and Africa.

 For further information regarding the yellow fever vaccination, speak with your healthcare professional.

-The issuing vaccinating centre that gave you the original certificate may be able to provide you with a duplicate.
+The issuing vaccinating centre that gave you the original certificate may be able to provide you with a another copy.
 If you do not have a valid yellow fever vaccination certificate, you risk being refused entry into many countries, or may require vaccination upon entry.

 Sources & Citations

 - Australian Government Department of Health.
 Yellow fever – general fact sheet.
-Available at: https://www1.health.gov.au/internet/main/publishing.nsf/Content/health-pubhlth-strateg-communic-factsheets-yellow.htm (Accessed 20 March 2020).
+Available at: https://www1.health.gov.au/internet/main/publishing.nsf/Content/health-pubhlth-strateg-communic-factsheets-yellow.htm (accessed 15 December 2021).